 - Electrical machines

-Each test block is divided into several different problems, which are dealt with in groups of three.
-Each student completes a problem from each of the three blocks.
+Each test block is divided into several different problems which are dealt with in groups of three.
+Each student has to complete a problem from each of the three blocks.

 exact dates will be announced via ILIAS